Cultural Revolution: University education

+School experiences

+Students from capitalist households often received poor treatment from peers and instructors in schools during the Cultural Revolution.
+Writing about her experiences as a student from such a household, Xinran discussed how instructors forbade her from taking part in song or dance activities with other girls in her class because of her family’s status.
+Additionally, Xinran was not allowed to sit or stand in the front row during lessons despite her poor eyesight and short height; schools preserved the front rows for the children of peasants, workers, and soldiers as they were the “next generation of the revolution."
+After-school, teachers made “polluted” children attend political study classes and forbade them from participating in activities with other children their age.

 In the initial stage of the Down to the Countryside Movement, most of the youth who took part volunteered.
 Later on, the government forced them to move.
 Between 1968 and 1979, 17 million urban youth left for the countryside.
 Living in the rural areas deprived them of higher education.
 This generation is sometimes referred to as the "lost generation".
-In the post-Mao period, many of those forcibly moved attacked the policy as a violation of their human rights.
 Formal literacy measurements did not resume until the 1980s.
 Some counties in Zhanjiang had literacy rates as low as 59% 20 years after the revolution.
 This was amplified by the elimination of qualified teachers—many districts were forced to rely on students to teach.

 Primary and middle schools gradually reopened during the Cultural Revolution.
 Schooling years were reduced and education standards fell, but the proportion of Chinese children who completed primary education increased from less than half to almost all, and the fraction who completed junior middle school rose from 15% to over two-thirds.
 Educational opportunities for rural children expanded, while education of the urban elite were restricted by anti-elitist policies.
 Radical policies provided many in rural communities with middle school education for the first time.
 Rural infrastructure developed during this period, facilitated by the political changes that empowered ordinary rural people.